 Apron Patterns- Make time to visit a pattern counter at your local fabric store.
 Browse the pattern books.
 You'll find a cute apron sewing pattern that's perfect for you!

-Make an apron without a pattern– Relax!
+Make one without a pattern– Relax!
 Aprons can be really easy to sew.
 A square or rectangle and an apron string or tie makes a great waist apron.

 Sewing tools and supplies- The apron pattern you choose will tell you how much fabric and what notions for sewing (thread, trim, etc.) you'll need to complete your project.

-Sewing machine- I'm not very sewing machine savvy.
-My three machines are old, vintage, and antique!
-I prefer machines with solid metal parts..
-Only my Babylock is less than 50 years old!
+Sewing machine- I'm not very modern-sewing-machine savvy; my three machines are old, retro, vintage, and antique!
+I prefer machines with solid metal parts.
+Only my Babylock serger is less than 50 years old!
 But if your budget permits, go sewing machine shopping to see what's out there!

 Buy fabric for an apron- Shopping for apron fabric is a really fun part of making aprons.
 You can buy fabric at online fabric shops or go to your local fabric store.
 Either way, you're sure to find sewing material that's perfect for your apron project.